pipesort/react-native-lights/Readme.md

 ```
 ## Usage:

+## BottomSheet

 BottomSheet is the new modal window.
-BottomSheet component is a fully customiable component that shows notifiation and alert message on
+BottomSheet component is a fully customizable component that **shows notifiation and alert message in apps.**

 ```javascript